open-mmlab/Amphion/egs/svc/MultipleContentsSVC/README.md

 </div>
 <br>

-This is the official implementation of the paper "[Leveraging Content-based Features from Multiple Acoustic Models for Singing Voice Conversion](https://arxiv.org/abs/2310.11160)" (NeurIPS 2023 Workshop on Machine Learning for Audio).
+This is the official implementation of the paper "[Leveraging Diverse Semantic-based Audio Pretrained Models for Singing Voice Conversion](https://arxiv.org/abs/2310.11160)" (2024 IEEE Spoken Language Technology Workshop).
 Specially,

 - The muptile content features are from [Whipser](https://github.com/wenet-e2e/wenet) and [ContentVec](https://github.com/auspicious3000/contentvec).
 - The acoustic model is based on Bidirectional Non-Causal Dilated CNN (called `DiffWaveNetSVC` in Amphion), which is similar to [WaveNet](https://arxiv.org/pdf/1609.03499.pdf), [DiffWave](https://openreview.net/forum?id=a-xFK8Ymz5J), and [DiffSVC](https://ieeexplore.ieee.org/document/9688219).